temci024/Brain-signal-based-navigation-of-intelligent-wheelchair-by-using-visual-perception/README.md

 their surroundings freely.
 Consequently, there is a pressing need to develop innovative solutions that empower these individuals to regain control over their wheelchair navigation.

+## Conceptualization:
+The process of navigating a wheelchair using Steady State Visual Evoked Potential (SSVEP) brain signals involves a specific mechanism.
+When a person focuses their attention on a flickering light that operates at a particular frequency, a corresponding frequency signal is generated in their brain.
+This signal is known as the SSVEP brain signal.
+The SSVEP brain signal can be extracted from the brain using appropriate techniques and converted into a control signal.
+In a known environment, if a patient wishes to navigate from their current location to another location, they can provide control commands to the wheelchair using their brain-generated control signal.
+By utilizing the extracted control signal, the wheelchair can autonomously navigate from the current location to the specified location without the need for external assistance.
+This eliminates the requirement for another person to physically move the wheelchair, providing the patient with greater independence and freedom of movement.

+## System Overview:
+he system is divided into two major sections: brain signal processing and automatic wheelchair navigation.
+In the brain signal processing section, a user interface is created, consisting of four flickering frequency squares.
+Each frequency corresponds to a different location within the known environment.
+The brain signal is acquired using a brain signal acquisition system.
+It undergoes preprocessing, feature extraction, and classification techniques to convert it into a control signal.
+The processed control signal serves as input for the wheelchair navigation section, allowing the wheelchair to autonomously navigate to the specified location within the known environment.